 At the same time a new philosophy concerned with creating functional and practical design was also emerging throughout Europe: “the modernist idea” of arts and crafts.
 The main concept of this movement was to develop innovation and new technologies.
 Design was concerned with the present and the future, rather than with history and tradition.
 Heavy ornamentation and inherited styles were discarded.

 Even though Mackintosh is credited as the pioneer of Modernism, his designs were far removed from the stark utilitarianism of the movement.
-His concern was to build around the needs of people as individuals, rather than part of the masses.
-He recognized that some people wanted to live in a work of art, rather than inside a machine.
-Mackintosh took his inspiration from his Scottish upbringing and blended it with the flourish of Art Nouveau and the simplicity of Japanese forms.
-His elegant blending of these aesthetics enrich our vocabulary of design today.
+His concern was to build around the needs of people as individuals, rather than seeing them as part of the masses.
+He recognized that some people wanted to live in a work of art, rather than inside of a machine produced by industrialization.
+Mackintosh took his inspiration from his Scottish upbringing and blended it with the flourish of Art Nouveau and the simplicity of Celtic and Japanese forms.
+His elegant blending of these aesthetics enriches our vocabulary of design today.

 SELECTED BY OUR PEERS AS ONE OF DALLAS' BEST RESIDENTIAL ARCHITECTS